dflynt/PythonMicroProject/README.md

 ***

 #### Quick-Start Guide
-*Ensure you have [Python 3.6](https://www.python.org/downloads/) installed *To run, type the following command in your choice of prompt:
+* Ensure you have [Python 3.6](https://www.python.org/downloads/) installed
+* To run, type the following command in your choice of prompt:

 `python game.py`

+---

 #### Gameplay Instructions
 * The player begins at the lower left corner.